5 Restaurant Inventory Management Best Practices

-Usage – The amount of an inventory product used in a given time period.
+- Usage: The amount of an inventory product used in a given period.
 This is usually calculated in a dollar amount and informs the yield, or how much money a restaurant can make on a product.

-Dead stock – If sitting inventory is ripe for regular use, dead stock is the collection of products collecting dust on the refrigerator shelves.
+- Dead stock: If sitting inventory is ripe for regular use, the dead stock is the collection of products collecting dust on the refrigerator shelves.
 Dead stock doesn’t sell well and isn’t predicted to sell well in the future, which can hurt a restaurant’s profits.

-Par level – This is the amount of any one ingredient you need to fulfill a dish or order in a given time period.
+- Par level: This is the amount of any one ingredient you need to fulfill a dish or order in a given period.
 The par level aims close to the necessary amount.
 Too low, and orders can’t be fulfilled.
 Too high, and food is wasted.